For our love of animals and our compassion for people, we strive to provide caring, collaborative and customized care for all.

 Dr. Rachel Thomas, DVM, Owner

-Pets: Albus, Beans, Nelson, Tye Rainbow Pinkie, Winchester, and Tara.
+Pets: Albus, Beans, Nelson, Winchester and Faith

 Dr. Izabela MacDougall, DVM, Owner

-Pets: Sam and Nick
+Pets: Martin and Mysterion

-In her spare time, Dr. MacDougall enjoys horseback riding, exercising, reading, and spending time and traveling with her family and friends.
-Dr. MacDougall considers herself very lucky to have the opportunity to be one of the owners and once again a part of this great family team.
-She looks forward to seeing you and your pets very soon.
+Dr. MacDougall considers herself very lucky to have the opportunity to be one of the owners and a part of this truly awesome family team.

 Dr. Cheryl Austin, DVM

-Pets: Bo, Chester, Sudz, and Geoffrey
+Pets: Sudz and Geoffrey

 Dr. Vera Pugh, DVM